run-ai/docs/docs/platform-admin/workloads/overviews/managing-workloads.md

 1. Click __+NEW WORKLOAD__
 2. Select a workload type - Follow the links below to view the step-by-step guide for each workload type:
-    * Workspace
+    * [Workspace](../../../Researcher/workloads/workspaces/overview.md).
 Used for data preparation and model-building tasks.
-    * Training
+    * [Training](../../../Researcher/workloads/trainings.md).
 Used for training tasks of all sorts
-    * Inference
+    * [Inference](../../../Researcher/workloads/inference-overview.md).
 Used for inference and serving tasks
-    * Job (legacy)
+    * Job (legacy).
 This type is displayed only if enabled by your Administrator, under General Settings → Workloads → Workload policies
 3. Click __CREATE WORKLOAD__

 ## Stopping a workload